JCZuurmond/dbt-synapse-demo/README.md

 # Create a Synapse workspace with Terraform

-We use [Terraform] to create a [Azure Synapse Analytics] workspace.
-Besides the workspace itself the following resources are created:
+We use [Terraform] to create an [Azure Synapse Analytics] workspace.
+With the workspace the following resources are created:

 - resource group :
   All resources related to this demo are kept in this resource group.